siongui/userpages/content/articles/2016/01/20/go-xhr-http-get-json-by-gopherjs%en.rst

 ############################################################

 :date: 2016-01-20T03:30+08:00
-:tags: Go, Golang, GopherJS, Go to JavaScript, HTTP GET, XMLHttpRequest
+:tags: Go, Golang, GopherJS, Go to JavaScript, HTTP GET, XMLHttpRequest, JSON
 :category: Go
 :summary: Run Golang_ program in your browser by GopherJS_.
 Use XMLHttpRequest_
           (XHR) to send `HTTP GET`_ requests to retrieve JSON_ data from remote